UnderNotic/blockchain-hackaton-nda-wr05/README.md

 - quering all that would not possible for example how many documents are in the system, when that was created

+# NDA Lifecycle
+Life Cycle:
+-  Request/Edit
+    - upload a pdf
+    - list of users who can view
+    - list of users who can edit
+    - list of user who need to to assign
+- Draft
+    - upload new pdfs
+- Sign
+    - Pdf awaiting for signing
+- Approved
+    - Triggered when all signers signed pdf

+# UI
+- Login screen (one input box for login name) view
+- Uploading pdf with all data watch nda lifecycle view
+- Editing pdf (same as uploading) view
+- Signing pdf view
+- Approved view
+- General view showing all ndas and lifecycle state